Soweto Uprising and Riots (1976) – Key Facts, Causes & Consequences

 Unbeknownst to the apartheid government, the actions of the security forces that day would cause a huge uproar across the globe.
 Pictures of blood-stained children made their way into the foreign press.
 With this came mounting pressure on the South African government.
-The call to end apartheid got more and more vocal from then onwards, with many exiled South Africans and African nations calling for the end of the apartheid regime.
+The call to end apartheid got a lot more vocal from then onward, with many exiled South Africans and African nations calling for the end of the apartheid regime.

 The government would struggle to keep the social and economic fabric of the country in shape.
 Due to a large number of children deaths, many white South Africans blasted Prime Minister John Vorster’s government for the callous manner in which the protest was handled.
 On June 17, a group of 400 white students from the University of the Witwatersrand in an act of defiance took to the streets.
 Many joined in to show their unflinching solidarity with the black community.

 Nationwide, several black workers and unions laid down their tools, protesting the brutalities of the police against those children.